Ullsfjord Municipality

-The municipality was originally named Sørfjord from 1902 until 1938.
-This literally translates as "the southern fjord" (a branch of the larger Ullsfjorden).
-In 1938, the name of the municipality was changed to Ullsfjord, after the name of the nearby Ullsfjorden.
-The municipality's new name literally means the fjord of Ullr, a god from ancient Germanic paganism.
+Prior to its dissolution in 1964, the 657.8 km2 municipality was the 150th largest by area out of the 689 municipalities in Norway.
+Ullsfjord Municipality was the 406th most populous municipality in Norway with a population of about 2,208.
+The municipality's population density was 3.4 PD/km2 and its population had increased by 3.7% over the previous 10-year period.

-History
+General information

-The municipality of Sørfjord was established on 1 January 1902 when Lyngen Municipality was divided in two: the western part (population: 1,139) became the municipality of Ullsfjord and the eastern part (population: 5,102) remained as Lyngen.
+Sørfjord Municipality (re-named Ullsfjord Municipality in 1908) was established on 1 January 1902 when Lyngen Municipality was divided in two: the western part (population: 1,139) became Sørfjord Municipality and the eastern part (population: 5,102) remained as Lyngen Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality ceased to exist and its land was divided as follows: